xgo-work/DonInf2-start-2025/README.md

 ```

 To run the script, you need java installed on your computer.
 If running a Windows computer you also need bash shell installed (for example Git For Windows https://gitforwindows.org/).

+## Examples
+A few string manipulation examples are found in the `src/exemples` folder and called in the main.
+Feel free to remove them.

+## About this README
+Feel free to edit this README as well, it's yours :)
+The format of this file is [markdown](https://markdownlivepreview.com/)